BasisResearch/millipede/docs/source/getting_started.rst

 What is millipede?
 ------------------

-millipede is a PyTorch-based library for Bayesian variable selection that can be run on both CPU and GPU and can handle datasets with numbers of data points and covariates in the tens of thousands or more.
+millipede is a `PyTorch <https://pytorch.org/>`__-based library for Bayesian variable selection in generalized linear models that can be run on both CPU and GPU and that can handle datasets with numbers of data points and covariates in the tens of thousands or more.

 What is Bayesian variable selection?
 ------------------------------------